anestisb/oatdump_plus/tools/jfuzz/README.md

 where

     --num_tests : number of tests to run (10000 by default)
-    --num_inputs: number of JavaFuzz programs to generate --device    : target device serial number (passed to adb -s)
+    --num_inputs: number of JFuzz programs to generate --device    : target device serial number (passed to adb -s)

 Background